-In late 2021, we at Radly conducted qualitative research with B2B decision-makers to map out some of the challenges companies operating in the field face when it comes to digital transformation and the underlying themes of organizational capabilities, sales, marketing, and strategy.
-In this blog post, we touch upon three of the key challenges.
-More findings will be published in our upcoming blog posts.
+In late 2021, we at Radly conducted research with B2B decision-makers.
+Our aim was to map out the challenges that companies operating in the field face when it comes to digital transformation.
+In this blog post we briefly explore three of the key themes.
+(Stay tuned – more findings will be published in our upcoming blog posts!)

 - 11 interviews in total

 - Interviewees: marketing and sales executives of small to large size companies operating in the B2B field

 The struggle with silos is real – what else?

 The main challenges repeatedly mentioned in the interviews were: